JQHang/Complex-path/README.md

 After unzipping the dataset, place it in your HDFS file system and modify the path corresponding to the 'data_dir' key in [this file](main/config/Complex_Graphs/Mag240m.json) to match the location where you've placed the dataset.

-Then, you can directly run the code in [this file](main/example/complex_path_example.py) to obtain the aggregation results for the three path types specified in the [configuration file](main/config/Complex_Paths/Mag240m_Paths_Example.json), as well as the accuracy of predicting paper subject areas based on the aggregation results.
+Then, you can directly run the code in [this file](main/example/complex_path_example.py) to obtain the aggregation results for the three path types specified in [this file](main/config/Complex_Paths/Mag240m_Paths_Example.json), as well as the accuracy of predicting paper subject areas based on the aggregation results.

 # Code Structrue